eikowagenknecht/lootscraper/README.md

 [![Publish to Docker Hub and Github Packages](https://github.com/eikowagenknecht/lootscraper/actions/workflows/docker.yml/badge.svg)](https://github.com/eikowagenknecht/lootscraper/actions/workflows/docker.yml)
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-You enjoy getting games for free but you *don’t* enjoy having to keep track of the various sources (Amazon Prime, Epic Games, Steam, ...) for free offers?
+You like getting games for free but you *don’t* like having to keep track of the various sources (Amazon Prime, Epic Games, Steam, ...) for free offers?
 Also your F5 key starts to look a bit worn out?
 Then this is for you!

 ## Public feeds / channels / bots

-Let's be honest, you're probably not here because you are interested in the technical details of how this works.
+Let's face it, you're probably not here because you're interested in the technical details of how this works.
 You just want free games.
 And that's fine.
-So without further ado, here's where you find them!
+So without further ado, here's where to find them!

 ### Telegram channels

-Want to get a Telegram notification each time a new offer is discovered?
-Just subscribe to the Telegram channels.
+Want to get a Telegram notification every time a new offer is discovered?
+Simply subscribe to the Telegram channels.

 - Amazon Prime ([games](https://t.me/free_amazon_games_ls) and [ingame loot](https://t.me/free_amazon_loot_ls))
 - [Epic Games](https://t.me/free_epic_games_ls)